 While Stations of the Cross is an excellent reflection for any time of year, Lent is an especially appropriate time to meditate and pray on the Lord’s journey toward His death.
 This brings me to something I have been working on, which started as a small idea and got much larger than I anticipated.
 I’m excited to share a printable Stations of the Cross for Children!

-One of the really exciting things (at least to me) is that this printable Stations of the Cross for Children comes in a few different formats.
-It also comes with an option for some reflections that I wrote for kids on each of the Stations of the Cross.
+One of the really exciting things (at least to me) is that this printable Stations of the Cross for Children comes in five different formats.
+It also comes with an option for some reflections and prayers that I wrote for kids on each of the Stations of the Cross.
 There is also a free option and paid options.